laurathepluralized/scrimmage/docs/source/tutorials/openai-plugin.rst

 OpenAI Mission XML File
 -----------------------

-Now that our code for SCRIMMGAE has been compiled, we can then create a simple mission xml file for it.
+Now that our code for SCRIMMAGE has been compiled, we can then create a simple mission xml file for it.
 We will save this xml at:
 ``~/scrimmage/my-scrimmage-plugins/missions/openai.xml``.